HQE compared to other certifications

 Certification related to the operation of buildings is conducted for periods of three or five years so that changes in performance can be analysed.
 It holds each of the different stakeholders accountable by separating the actions and outcomes of the owner, operator and users.

-- HQE assesses performance over a period of three to five years, whichever the client chooses;
+- HQE evaluates the performance trajectory over a period of three to five years, at the customer’s choice,

-- HQE requires that checks or audits be conducted each year;
+- HQE requires an audit or verification to be carried out each year,

-- other certifications only cover one year of the building’s operation and are only valid for one year.
+- Other certifications cover only one year of operation of the building and have a validity period of only one year.

 If we divide the price of HQE certification by three or five, the amount is close to that of other certifications which are only valid for one year and offer fewer services (no audit, no contact person…).